vishalkevat007/Design-and-Implementation-of-8x8-Systolic-Array/README.md

     - Post-Synthesis Schematic:
     ![Synthesized Schematic](Synthesis/gui_schematic.gif)
-    *Schematic of the 8x8 systolic array generated after synthesis.*
+    *Fig 2.
+Schematic of the 8x8 systolic array generated after synthesis.*
     - The generated netlists and synthesis reports are located in the Synthesis/output/ directory.

 3. **Equivalence Check**: